codeyarduk/.github/profile/README.md

 ## Hi there 👋

-We are a team of a developers and designers who provide expertly crafted websites to companies in the fitness space.
+👨🏼‍💻We are a team of a developers and designers who provide expertly crafted websites to companies in the fitness space.

 <!--